 International Development Fellows

 Past Fellows have helped with the purchase and export of green coffee beans, taught English classes and built a playground — the first of its kind in Peralta.
-They have also helped to launch the Center for Energy and the Future’s pilot solar project with needs assessment, distribution of pico solar systems and market test follow-ups.
+They have also helped to launch solar projects with needs assessment, distribution of pico solar systems and market test follow-ups.

 Meet the Fellows